 Each of the Asset Management division and Stefnir generates operating income through interest income and management fees, which are calculated as a percentage of assets under management and vary based on product type and other factors.
 In addition, Stefnir generates operating income through performance fees, which are based on the performance of its products above a certain benchmark and are reviewed bi-annually in connection with financial reporting.
 The fees are not recognised on the Bank's consolidated statement of comprehensive income until either realised or are considered highly likely to be realised.

-Operating income for the Asset Management division and Stefnir was ISK 4,345 million and ISK 4,882 million for the years ended 31 December 2016 and 2015, respectively.
-The assets under management of the Asset Management division and Stefnir increased from ISK 996,648 million as of 31 December 2015 to ISK 1,054,759 million as of 31 December 2016, with assets under management of the Asset Management division increasing from ISK 596,809 million as of 31 December 2015 to ISK 646,471 million as of 31 December 2016.
-Assets under management of Stefnir were ISK 399,839 million as of 31 December 2015 and ISK 408,288 million as of 31 December 2016.
+Operating income for the Asset Management division and Stefnir was ISK 3,180 million, ISK 4,345 million and ISK 4,882 million for the nine months ended 30 September 2017, for the year ended 31 December 2016 and for the year ended 31 December 2015, respectively.

+The assets under management of the Asset Management division and Stefnir increased from ISK 996,648] million as of 30 September 2016 to ISK 1,029,267 million as of 30 September 2017.